SECTION F | STUDENT

 - A determination of the facts will be based only on the evidence presented.

 - A written statement will be available for the student no later than 3 business days following the proceedings.
-In addition to the statements from the appeals board, the right to make a record of the hearing at an individual’s own expense should be preserved.
-Navarro College will provide a recording of the proceeding by electronic means, or by notes or minutes taken by an impartial recording secretary.
+Navarro College will provide a recording of the proceeding by electronic means.
 The record will be retained by the institution for a period of three years.
-Notification to administrators, staff and instructors may be distributed to indicate that the student has been removed from classes if the student’s suspension is upheld by the appeal process.
+Notification to administrators, staff and instructors may be distributed to indicate that the student has been removed from classes if the student’s suspension or expulsion is upheld by the appeal process.

-The above constitutes the minimum constitutionally mandated due process.
-In addition to these guaranteed rights, the following will be Navarro College’s practice to ensure fairness in serious disciplinary offenses:
+The above constitutes both the minimum constitutionally mandated due process and the intent of providing a fair and equitable process for student conduct adjudication.
+The following Navarro College practices ensure fairness in serious disciplinary offenses:

 - The right to appeal to a higher authority within the institution.